adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     INFO :                  round 3: 2.039920600131154
     INFO :

-You can also override the parameters defined in `[tool.flwr.app.config]` section in the `pyproject.toml` like this:
+You can also override the parameters defined in :code:`[tool.flwr.app.config]` section in the :code:`pyproject.toml` like this:

 .. code-block:: shell